Congrats to the Trumped & Hers volumes for being FINALISTS in the NM/AZ Book Awards!

 (Surviving Trumplandia, physically, politically, emotionally, both as individuals and as communities)

-Jules Nyquist and John Roche, along with Beatlick editors Pamela Hirst and Deborah Coy, are eager to get started on the Poets Speak series, which we hope will provide another front in the principled resistance this moment in history demands, as well as a space for poets to come together, "while we still can."
+Jules Nyquist and John Roche, along with Beatlick Press, as publishers of the Poets Speak series, hope this series will provide another front in the principled resistance this moment in history demands, as well as a space for poets to come together, "while we still can."

 Editor, Poets Speak Anthology Series